 Or, if you are using tingsha bells, you only need the bells.

-Set your intentions and blessing for smudging
+2. Set your intentions and blessing for smudging

-The main thing to focus on is to set your intentions before your begin, such as, “I want to clear out negative energies and have calm, peaceful, positive energies in my home.”
+The main thing to focus on is to set your intentions before you begin, such as, “I want to clear out negative energies and have calm, peaceful, positive energies in my home.”
 Or whatever you would like and suits your family.

 I like to begin at the back of my house.

-If doing traditional burning of sage, light it at a 45-degree angle and let it burn for about 20 seconds or so.
-Then gentle blow it out and you should see glowing orange embers begin to smoke and billow at the end of the sage.
+Then gently blow it out and you should see glowing orange embers begin to smoke and billow at the end of the sage.
 This is what you will use to smudge.

-Slow and steady wins the smudging race
+4. Slow and steady wins the smudging race

 Slowly walk around your home or space.
 This isn’t a timed event and can take a fair amount of time.